-Owners of residential and commercial high-rise buildings where aluminium cladding has been used should be giving consideration to carrying out an audit and risk assessment to identify the type of aluminium cladding used in the building and the fire risk.
+3. Owners Corporations in apartment buildings and the owners of commercial high rise buildings where aluminium cladding has been used should give consideration to carrying out an audit and risk assessment to identify the type of any aluminium cladding used in the building and the fire risk.